 Registering with a community organization is a multi-step process.
 Read below for more information about required and optional steps.
-Registration will open on the first day of classes, Monday, Aug.
-24. The deadline to register is Wednesday, Sept.
+Registration closed on Sept.
 16, 2015, for most CCE partner organizations, however, the following organizations are still registering volunteers at least through fall break:

 Working with the Center for Civic Engagement (CCE) begins with searching our map of community organizations.
 Use the filters to explore our partners by CCE program or by interest area.
 Then read on to find available opportunities with each organization and continue with the registration process.

 To learn more about working with the CCE, you can also attend the following: